 It must have been such a disappointment to the Apostles, but we can see that it was necessary that Jesus leave before the Apostles understood that He was truly finished with His mission on earth.

-Explain the Ascension in ways that highlight that Jesus ascended into Heaven on his own power.
+Explain the Ascension in ways that highlight Jesus ascended into Heaven on His own power.
 No one else can do this but God Himself.
-This can really add to the wonder that children feel about the Resurrection when they find that Jesus rose from the dead as He said He would, and that He did it by his own omnipotent power.
+This can really add to the wonder that children feel about the Resurrection when they find that Jesus rose from the dead as He said He would, and that He did it by His own omnipotent power.

-Pentecost Rosary coloring pages are great to use when you are teaching the Prayer to the Holy Ghost or praying the Novena to the Holy Ghost.
-They also make great printables when big brother or sister is receiving the sacrament of Confirmation and during the season of Pentecost.
+Pentecost Rosary coloring pages are great to use when teaching the Prayer to the Holy Ghost or praying the Novena to the Holy Ghost.
+They also make great printables when big brother or sister is receiving the Sacrament of Confirmation and during the Pentecost season.

 This next is my favorite prayer to use before Confession: